 Opened in 2011 the ultra-modern, white lines of the 40-metre high public library room in Stuttgart is a sharp contrast to the ornate finishings of its sister in Weimar.
 From the outside, this box-shaped building really comes alive at night with the glowing light from each of its large square windows.

 Inside, its well-placed staircases and leading lines make for more than the perfect Instagram shot, they make a great place to settle into your favourite novel.
 With a nod to how public libraries should be open to all, on the four sides of the hall you can find the word Library in German, English, Arabic, and Korean.
 More Info.

 (Thanks to Julie on Instagram for this recommendation)

-10. Lincoln College Library, Oxford, UK
+14. Lincoln College Library, Oxford, UK

 With a range of modern study literature and early classics including theatre and a dedicated Hebrew collection, the main draw for visitors to Oxford is the architecture of the building itself.
-You are able to visit Lincon College as a small group in stipulated visitor hours.
+You are able to visit Lincon College as a small group during stipulated visitor hours.
 More info.

 Thanks to Rhianna on Instagram for the recommendation.

 Got an amazing library worth travelling for near you?
 Leave it in the comments so I can keep building this list, thanks :)